H4HWV2011/msjarvis-public-docs/the commons/A_Readme.md

 - **Intellectual foundation:** [`discipline/README.md`](../discipline/README.md) — Principles P6, P7, and P8 are the theoretical basis for The Commons as a lived spatial institution
 - **Economic instrument:** [`mountainshares-dao/README.md`](../mountainshares-dao/README.md) — MountainShares is the closed-loop economic layer that The Commons runs on top of
-- **AI advisor:** Ms. Jarvis provides analysis, monitoring, and operational support to The Commons under published constitutional constraints — see [`docs/README.md`](../docs/README.md)
+- **AI advisor:** Ms. Allis provides analysis, monitoring, and operational support to The Commons under published constitutional constraints — see [`docs/README.md`](../docs/README.md)
 - **Safety architecture:** The PALCO False-Positive Problem case study documents how community-specific language requires locally-grounded safety calibration — see [`discipline/case_studies/The PALCO False-Positive Problem.md`](../discipline/case_studies/The%20PALCO%20False-Positive%20Problem.md)
 - **Full thesis:** [`thesis/README.md`](../thesis/README.md) — The Commons is theorized across multiple chapters of the 43-chapter computational thesis